Alumni Spotlight

 What brought you to Pitt-Greensburg?

 Were you a commuter or a resident?
-Resident
+Commuter

 What activities were you involved with as a student?

-Of all the classes you took, what is the one class that most impacted you or was your favorite?
-Why?
+Of all the classes you took, what is the one class you would recommend everyone take?
+Who taught the class?
+Why would you recommend it?

 What do you remember most vividly from your time at Pitt-Greensburg?